Wallmartboss/goit-react-hw-08/README.md

-My second homework on React
+My eighth homework on React